 Clear communication between your app and the IoT device is essential.
 How will your smartphone app ‘talk’ to the relevant piece of equipment?

 There are many different communication protocols you can use, including:

 - WiFi/cellular network

-The type of tool you use will depend on the type of device you need to connect with as well as the environment it will connect in.
+The type of tool you use will depend on the type of device you need to connect with as well as the environment it will connect to.

 For example, if it’s a smart speaker in someone’s home, WiFi is probably a safe bet.
 If it’s a smart device that’s being used outside where the internet connection is shaky, GSM or Bluetooth is a better option.